Rysth/Portfolio-Project/README.md

 # 📖 Portfolio Project <a name="about-project"></a>

-**Portfolio Project** is a project where I've to show my skills setting up my workspace properly to finish my first Web Developer Portfolio project by following a Figma Portfolio Template Design.
+A **Portfolio Project** to show up the most relevant works that I have built.
+Used HTML, CSS, and JavaScript.

 Also, I'm going to implement new technologies such as JavaScript files over the course of the program.